meltoner/getting-and-cleaning-data-course-project/code.book.md

 - The Subject column maintains the person's identified relevant to the data collection.
 - The Activity maintains activity the person was performing during the data accumulation
-- The Variable maintains sensory information Relevant to the mean and the stadard deviation requested.
+- The Variable maintains sensory information Relevant to the mean and the standard deviation requested.
 - The Mean maintains the aggregated mean of the sensory information calculated by Subject, Activity and Variable

 Bellow a quick summary of the data is provided